ramnivas/release-notes-exp/FIXES.md

 ---

+## Issues Under Investigation

+### Double Release Creation

+**Problem:** When the workflow runs, two releases get created for the same tag:
+1. A draft release with title "Release vX.X.X" and generated notes (from `create-release` job)
+2. A published release with no title (from `svenstaro/upload-release-action` in `build-artifacts` job)

+**Current Solution (deviation from Exograph):** Added `needs: create-release` to `build-artifacts` job to ensure draft is created first before artifacts are uploaded.

+**Question for Exograph:** Exograph doesn't use `needs:` and runs jobs in parallel, yet seems to only end up with one release.
+Possible explanations:
+- Longer build times mean draft is usually created before artifact upload runs
+- Manual cleanup of duplicate releases
+- Different behavior due to repository settings or permissions

+**Testing needed:** Check if Exograph also experiences this issue but handles it manually.

+---

 ## Testing Notes

 - Test with multiple tags to ensure release notes are generated correctly between versions
 - Test with a single tag to ensure it doesn't fail
 - Verify that release notes are scoped to commits between the previous and current tag
+- Verify that only one release is created (not duplicates)

 ---